 - Students have the fantastic opportunity to spend 3 to 12 months at either an A*STAR research institute in Singapore or the MRC Unit, The Gambia as part of a collaborative PhD project.
 See here for more information.

-We are not currently accepting applications for 2019 entry.
+We are no longer accepting applications for 2019 entry.